 #10 What about taking medications and spreading infections

-As with alcohol, only a very small proportion of a medication usually enters breast milk and most medications are compatible with breastfeeding including several antidepressants.
+As with alcohol, only a very small proportion of a medication usually enters breast milk and most medications are compatible with breastfeeding including some antidepressants.
 There are several reputable places for you and your health professional to check compatibility of drugs with breastfeeding.
 If one drug is unsuitable there is often another that can be prescribed.
-See Medications and Breastfeeding for more information.
+See Medications and Breastfeeding on this website for more information.

-Very few infectious diseases prevent breastfeeding but Human Immunodeficiency Virus (HIV) 7 and Human T-lymphotrophic Virus (HTLV-1) 8 9 may be passed to the baby by breast milk.
-You can continue to breastfeed if you have a cold, sore throat, flu, sickness bug, or mastitis 10.
+Very few infectious diseases prevent breastfeeding but there is concern that Human Immunodeficiency Virus (HIV) the virus thought to be associated with AIDS (acquired immunodeficiency syndrome) and Human T-lymphotrophic Virus (HTLV-1) could potentially be passed to the baby by breast milk.67 You can continue to breastfeed if you have a cold, sore throat, flu, sickness bug, or mastitis.8

 …infants, children, and mothers who do not breastfeed experience an increased risk of mortality and morbidity.
 Breastfeeding is nutritionally, immunologically, neurologically, endocrinologically, economically, and ecologically superior to breastmilk substitutes (BMS), and does not require quality control of manufacture, transport, storage, and feeding mechanisms.